 Disposal Requests for Controlled Substances

-Please fill out the online Controlled Substance Disposal Request Form and follow the instructions to request disposal.
-Only authorized custodians and users can submit disposal requests.
+Please use the online Controlled Substance Usage Log Management System to submit a disposal request.
+Only authorized custodians, contacts, and users can submit disposal requests.
 Once received, you will be contacted by an Office of Environmental Health and Safety (EH&S) staff member to set an appointment for the substance(s) to be officially transferred to an EH&S representative.